Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

     python3 pmptrain.py

 There is another training file based on PyTorch (pmptrain_pytorch.py).
 The PyTorch-based PMP calculation process appears to be more efficient (it has not been fully verified).
-If you wish to use the PyTorch-based PMP, please use the pmptrain_pytorch.py file to train the model and update the pmp_ANN.py file accordingly to adapt the PyTorch.
+If you wish to use the PyTorch-based PMP, please use the pmptrain_pytorch.py file to train the model (or use keras2pth.py to transfer .keras file to .pth file) and update the pmp_ANN.py file accordingly to adapt the PyTorch.

 Once the training is done, the model will be saved.
 To transfer or fine-tune the model via transfer learning (make sure the data and model loaded correctly):